 The Wellbeing Ambassador Program has existed since 2018, with 50+ students being trained and contributing to mental health initiatives and events at Flinders during this time.
 You may have seen some of them present at events like R U OK?
 Day – see the 2019 Ambassadors below!

 The Wellbeing Ambassador Program is for students at Flinders University interested in contributing to student wellbeing.
 Ambassadors will be provided with free training, engage with students during wellbeing events, and contribute to numerous wellbeing initiatives.
-The program is linked with the Horizon Award.
+The program is linked with the Flinders Horizon Professional Award.

 HOW TO APPLY

 Applications for the program open in January each year, requiring an application form to be completed.
 Applications for 2022 are closed.

 From these applications a select few are required to complete a group interview and then the final students chosen as Ambassadors for the year.